Arvin132/Arvin132/README.md

 ﻿# Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px" height="29px">

 ## About Me
-I am computer science student at university of waterloo (2025)
+I am computer science student major ( physics minor )  at the University of Waterloo (2025)

-I enjoy building small projects for myself from time to time I am intersted in lots of topics this is including but not limited to:
+I enjoy building small projects for myself from time to time I am intersted in lots of topics, primarly on machine learning methods and their application in the field of biology. the topics in CS which I am intrested are but not limited to:
-1. Mobile Development
-2. Machine Learning And Artifical Intelligence
+1. Machine learning And artifical intelligence
-3. Game Development
+2. Game development
-4. Applied Mathematics and physics and their application using computer sicence you can find me in these places: 😊
+3. Applied mathematics and physics and their application using computer sicence
+4. Mobile development

+you can find me in these places: 😊